How to Make Cayenne Pepper Powder

 Store unwashed peppers in a paper bag or wrapped in paper towels, and place in the crisper drawer in your refrigerator.

 To keep your peppers fresh longer, avoid using plastic bags to store cayenne peppers.
-Excess moisture will collect inside and cause spoilage.
-Wrinkled, soft peppers, or those with dark spots, are past their prime and shouldn't be eaten.
+Excess moisture will collect inside the bag and cause the peppers to spoil.

 Wash cayenne peppers when you are ready to use them, not before.